 Thinking back to the early days of my childhood, I can still remember parts of my first fishing experiences that took place on Lake Kashwakamak.
 Thanks to a family friend that owned a lodge on the lake, my family was able to visit several times a year and experience the outdoor lifestyle on just one of the many lakes in the Land O’ Lakes region.
 Trolling for walleye with Rapala’s in Arnold’s boat was one of my favourite childhood memories.
 Little did I know at the time how these experiences would shape my future and instill a lifelong passion for fishing.
 The Land O’ Lakes region has over five-thousand lakes and rivers for anglers to choose from and create unforgettable fishing memories that last a lifetime.

-Each year I make it a mission to fish on new lakes in the region.
+I make it a mission to fish on new lakes in the region.
 Every lake and body of water has it’s own unique charm and it’s always exciting to explore a new area.
 Whether it’s by boat, canoe or kayak, the opportunities are literally endless, as the famous saying goes: ‘It would take 13 years to fish a different lake each day in the Land O’ Lakes.’
-At only 29 years old, I haven’t even scratched the surface yet and I look forward to spending the rest of my life exploring what the region has to offer.
+I haven’t even scratched the surface yet and I look forward to spending the rest of my life exploring what the region has to offer.
 A few lakes that are among my favourites include: Sydenham, Loughborough, Stocco, Silver, Beaver, the Napanee River, and Palmerston.
 This list grows each year!

 Some of my preferred summer species to target include: largemouth and smallmouth bass, northern pike, and muskellunge.
 Although I spend most of my time on these warm water species, there are still many other angling opportunities in the summer and throughout the rest of the year in this four-season fishing destination.